GuillaumeRoss/evilplumbing/defcon30/slides/2022-08-defcon30-fleet-workshop.md

 ---
 # SQL - filter what you need only

-* Select only the columns you need: `SELECT column1, column2 FROM table;`
+* Select only the columns you need: `SELECT username, uid FROM users;`
-* Filter with WHERE: `SELECT column1, column2 FROM table WHERE column1 'string';`
+* Filter with WHERE: `SELECT username, uid FROM users WHERE username = 'guillaume';

+Which Windows machine on Fleet1 has a user called `guillaume`?

+---
+# SQL - wirldcards
+`
 * Wildcards with LIKE: `SELECT column1, column2 FROM table WHERE column2 LIKE '%potato%';`

 `%` matches any sequence. `_` matches a single character.
 For file paths, `%` can be used in a directory: `/etc/%/*.conf`